isaacullah/GIS-Projects/README.md

         3) Querying raster data with vector points
         4) Building on previous vector analysis and querying skills

 - Project 3: This project uses the same data as for Project 2, above.
-Instructions for the project are included, and the main aim is predicrtive modeling, including visibility analysis.
+Instructions for the project are included, and the main aim is predictive modeling, including visibility analysis.
+You should watch the videos about predictive modeling and viewshed analysis in both the 2017 and 2018 playlists, as they both cover aspects of this project.

 Skills covered: